 Starved horses are depressed, with bones so prominent that the skeleton appears too large for the horse, and the tail is always low and motionless.
 The head hangs low, and the ears hardly respond to any sounds around them.
 The eyes are dull, and the horse has no interest in interacting with any horses around it.

 During starvation, horses initially lose any carbohydrate and fat stores to supply their energy requirements.
-This is normal for any healthy horse; carbohydrates and fat are used first for energy and brain function, then are replaced with nutrients absorbed from food.
-This cycle is constant, even in sleep.
+This is normal for any healthy horse; carbohydrates and fat are used first for energy and brain function, they are replaced with nutrients absorbed from food.
+This cycle is constant, even during sleep.
 In a starved animal, however, once the stores of carbohydrates and fat are gone, the body must turn to the breakdown of protein to obtain energy.
 While protein is present in every tissue in the body, there are no actual stores of it, as there are with carbohydrates and fat.
-Therefore, a starved horse must use the protein not only from its muscles, but also from vital organs.
-A starved body cannot select from which tissues to metabolize protein from.
+Therefore, a starved horse must use the protein not only from its muscles but also from vital organs.
+A starved body cannot select from which tissues to metabolize protein.
 Over time, this situation becomes dangerous.

 Nutritional malabsorption is often associated with diarrhea from poor quality feed, parasites, and poor dental conditions.
 Parasites and dental conditions may serve as primary or secondary contributors to a horse’s emaciated condition.
 In mares, pregnancy and lactation will increase their dietary needs, making their nutrition a priority during rehabilitation in order to avoid poor body condition and be able to maintain productivity for the foal.
 Certain pathological diseases associated with cancers, diabetes, infections, or conditions of the liver, kidneys, heart, or pancreas may elicit progression toward emaciation.

-Emaciated horses with a BCS of 1 to 3 may also experience refeeding syndrome when given too many concentrated calories at one time.
+Emaciated horses with a BCS of one to three may also experience refeeding syndrome when given too many concentrated calories at one time.
 Studies from starved horses have demonstrated normal serum phosphorus levels during initial treatment, but then being to decline through a 10-day trial.
 At the initial start of refeeding, serum magnesium levels were low, and showed an increase during the trial in horses that were fed a diet high in magnesium content (alfalfa).
-Therefore, the general recommendation is to gradually increase the amount of high quality forage over time, and preferably offering forage that is low in bulk and high in magnesium content.
+Therefore, the general recommendation is to gradually increase the amount of high-quality forage over time, and preferably offer forage that is low in bulk and high in magnesium content.
 Grains, such as oats and corn, are not recommended, as they are high in soluble carbohydrates and may produce an elevated post-prandial insulin response.
-Alfalfa hay is preferred due to its high phosphorus and magnesium contents, low carbohydrates and low bulk.
+Alfalfa hay is preferred due to its high phosphorus and magnesium contents, low carbohydrates, and low bulk.
 These are the qualities of feeds that are supportive of successfully rehabilitated starved horses.

 Successful feeding regimens are based upon the digestible energy (D.E.) requirement of the horse at its recommended normal body weight.
 The daily D.E. requirement of a horse differs with the changing body weights and production levels (as with growth, pregnancy, and lactation) and with the kind of feed being given.
-As a general rule, small amounts of high quality feeds should be given at 4 hour intervals to allow the horse’s insulin response to return to normal.
-In general, and with a proper feeding regimen, a severely starved horse will gain about 10 pounds during the first week and regain a normal body condition by 6 months, albeit no other medical conditions interfere with progress.
+As a general rule, small amounts of high-quality feeds should be given at four-hour intervals to allow the horse’s insulin response to return to normal.
+In general, and with a proper feeding regimen, a severely starved horse will gain about 10 pounds during the first week and regain a normal body condition by six months, albeit no other medical conditions interfere with progress.
 When refeeding a starved horse, consider this general guide:

-- For the first 3 days, feed 50% of the D.E. requirement divided across 6 feedings, with 4 hour intervals between each feeding.
+- For the first three days, feed 50% of the D.E. requirement divided across six feedings, with four-hour intervals between each feeding.
 If no complications arise, the horse may be advanced further through the regimen.

-- 75% of the D.E. requirement may be given on days 4 and 5, again over 6 feedings with 4 hour intervals between each feeding.
+- 75% of the D.E. requirement may be given on days four and five, again over six feedings with four-hour intervals between each feeding.

-- After day 10, continue to feed 2 or 3 times a day, increasing the quantity offered if the horse consumes all feed that is given.
-It is not recommended to feed any grain at all until the animal’s body condition score is a 3 or above, which is usually about 2 months after initially refeeding an emaciated horse.
+- After day 10, continue to feed two or three times a day, increasing the quantity offered if the horse consumes all feed that is given.
+It is not recommended to feed any grain at all until the animal’s body condition score is a three or above, which is usually about two months after initially refeeding an emaciated horse.

 Sample Rehab Feeding and Medication Chart